 - Gluten-free Variation: Use gluten-free noodles and tamari instead of soy sauce for a gluten-free Kung Pao spaghetti.
 (Make sure to check the ingredients of the tamari to make sure it does not contain wheat.)

-- Release pressure in bursts: Which means, depending on your cooker model, press down or turn the pressure knob partially to release pressure 1-2 seconds at a time, then stop.
-Repeat this until most of the pressure has released and its intensity has gone down.
+- Release pressure in bursts: Depending on your cooker model, press down or turn the pressure knob partially to release pressure for 1-2 seconds at a time, then stop.
+Repeat this until most of the pressure has been released and the intensity has decreased.
 This prevents the starchy pasta water from spraying through the nozzle.

-- Reduce the liquid after pressure cooking: When cooking pasta in an Instant Pot, you will always see excess liquid after pressure cooking.
-If you're eating right away, simmer the pasta for 2 to 3 minutes until that sauce reduces and coats the pasta.
-If making this for meal prep, leave it along as the liquid will be soaked by the pasta as it cools.
+- Reduce the liquid after pressure cooking: When cooking pasta in an Instant Pot, you will always see excess liquid.
+If you're eating right away, simmer the pasta for 2 to 3 minutes, until the sauce has reduced and coats the pasta.
+If making this for meal prep, leave it alone as the liquid will be absorbed by the pasta as it cools.

 Frequently Asked Questions